 Yes, you can buy dog insect kibble in the UK.
 Unlike the US, pet food manufacturers like Yora don’t need to get approval to sell insect-protein dog food in the UK.

-There, you can simply walk into a store and buy insect kibble.
-Although that’s easier said than done.
-Insect kibble is still relatively new and therefore expensive compared to traditional dog food.
+There, you can walk into a store and buy insect kibble.
+However, that’s easier said than done.
+Insect kibble is still relatively new and expensive compared to traditional dog food.
 Seeing this, most retailers don’t store it or only store limited quantities of it.

 So, you can buy it in the UK but you may have to hunt it down.